 - Read and fully understand the JCQ Notices to Candidates included in this booklet please refer to the appendices section of this booklet.
-GWA has a duty to report any breach of regulations to the awarding bodies which can result in disqualification from the all subjects. - Check all the details on your Individual Candidate Timetable (issued prior to written exams) and report any errors to the Exams Office. - Inform the school, via the Exams Office, of any event for which special consideration might be sought from the Awarding Bodies (e.g. illness before or during an exam, bereavement or other trauma, disadvantage or disturbance during an exam). - Read and fully understand the Information for Candidates NEA and NEA appeals process. - Read the instructions of each exam paper very carefully.
+GWA has a duty to report any breach of regulations to the awarding bodies which can result in disqualification from the all subjects. - Check all the details on your Individual Candidate Timetable (issued prior to written exams) and report any errors to the Exams Office. - Inform the school, via the Exams Office, of any event for which special consideration might be sought from the Awarding Bodies (e.g. illness before or during an exam, bereavement or other trauma, disadvantage or disturbance during an exam). - Read and fully understand the Information for Candidates, NEA and NEA appeals process. - Bring their exam issued ID card to all exams. - Read the instructions of each exam paper very carefully. - Familiarise yourself with the rules surrounding Al